 Enjoying Christmas read-alouds as a family is a wonderful holiday tradition.
 This year, consider these ten books that break away from the typical Christmas story recommendations.

-For most of us, it’s the time of year for choosing Christmas read-alouds, and the classic holiday stories are at the forefront of our minds.
-It doesn’t seem that Christmas would be complete without A Christmas Carol, The Gift of the Magi, or The Little Match Girl.
+I know what you’re thinking!
+It just isn’t Christmas if we don’t read A Christmas Carol, The Gift of the Magi, or The Little Match Girl.
 Part of the comfort and magic of the season is knowing these stories will make their annual appearances.

 Whatever the reason, here are ten surprising Christmas read-alouds you need to consider this year.
 From forgotten older books to contemporary literature, there is sure to be a tale or two to pique your holiday spirits.